On the 18th of December 2019, Guillaume Sahut will defend his PhD entitled "Numerical simulation of boiling on unstructured grids"

-The PhD co-supervised by Philippe Marty, Giovanni Ghigliotti and Guillaume Balarac (LEGI) and carried out in collaboration with the ILM Lyon.
+The PhD co-supervised by Philippe Marty, Giovanni Ghigliotti and Guillaume Balarac (LEGI) and carried out in collaboration with the ILM Lyon was financed by Tec21 as part of its PhD grants programme.

 The defense will take place at 10 am in room K118 at the LEGI.